OlivierSohn/hamazed/README.md

 Supported platforms are OSX and Linux.

-# Known issues

-## Font size

-The algorithm finding the optimal font size (i.e the font size such that all characters fit within a given rectangle) was developped on OSX, with a particular graphic card driver.

-When switching to Linux, on another computer with another card driver, some characters are bigger than they should be, hence their outer border "leaks" in the incremental rendering process.

-This should be investigated, maybe font rasterizing (ftgl) behaves differently on different platforms, or graphic drivers perform different numerical roundings.

 # Packages

 List of packages, inverse-topologically sorted wrt dependencies, with keywords / short description for each of them: